rubyreferences/rubyref/advanced/extensions.md

   string.
 If str is not modifiable, this function raises an exception.
   This function preserves the content up to len bytes, regardless RSTRING\_LEN(str). len must not exceed the capacity of str.

+* rb\_str\_modify(VALUE str): Prepares a Ruby string to modify.
+If str is not modifiable, this function raises an exception, or if the buffer of str is shared, this function allocates new buffer to make it unshared.
+Always you MUST call this function before modifying the contents using RSTRING\_PTR and/or rb\_str\_set\_len.

 ##### Array Functions[](#array-functions)